lichengliu03/cocoa-agent/contrib/CONTRIBUTING.md

 # 2. Validate your task
 python validate_task.py your-task-name

-# 3. Test with an AI agent (Required!)
+# 3. Test difficulty with an AI agent
-#    Recommended agents: Gemini 3 Pro, ChatGPT Agent, Claude 4.5
+#    Recommended: Gemini 3 Pro, ChatGPT Agent, Claude 4.5
+#    At least one agent should fail — that's what makes a great benchmark task!
 #    Update evaluation.md with results and chat transcript link

 # 4. Encrypt before submitting PR